Holo-Host/web-sdk/README.md

 ## Local dev environment (holo-dev-server)

 The production Chaperone at <https://chaperone.holo.host> is configured to connect to real HoloPorts, so it only works if you've already published your hApp to the Holo Hosting network.
-If you're still developing your happ, you can create a local Chaperone which directs all agents to a locally simulated HoloPort using a program called [`holo-dev-server`](https://github.com/Holo-Host/envoy-chaperone/tree/main/holo-dev-server).
+If you're still developing your happ, you can create a local Chaperone which directs all agents to a locally simulated HoloPort using a program called [`holo-dev-server`](https://holo-host.github.io/envoy-chaperone/).

-(holo-dev-server is developed in a private repostiory.
-We're planning on creating public download links for released binaries eventually, but in the meantime, reach out to us for help getting set up.)

 ## Examples